 Our favourite ideas and tutorials for cute-as-a-button hats and bonnets.
 Glue guns at the ready…

 It’s official: we’re gearing up to hop on into the Easter festivities this weekend!
 Have you booked your brunch and bought all your Easter eggs and treats yet?
 While we’ve already considered the Easter school holiday camps and ideas for how to spend the school holidays, there’s still one thing on our list.
 Yep, the kids’ Easter bonnets for the looming school Easter hat parade!
-(Although given the current climate, they’ll probs be cancelled, wahhhh.
-Maybe do your own version at home!)
 And no, we’re not going to leave it until the last minute again this year, so we’ll be busting out the craft kits and whipping up these cute, super-easy Easter hats and bonnets…

 Make ’em for your child, your fur baby… heck, even yourself!
 We are cooing over this modern alternative to Easter hats and bonnets.
-Two options here: the bunny ears headbands by Lavin Label (above) use fresh flowers which we love, but the tutorial is based on having a bunny headband to start with (check Amazon, Cotton On Kids and Daiso to see if you can pick something cheap up).
+Two options here: the bunny ears headbands by Lavin Label use fresh flowers which we love, but the tutorial is based on having a bunny headband to start with (check Amazon, Cotton On Kids and Daiso to see if you can pick up something cheap!).
 Then there’s option numero dos: going total DIY and fashioning the actual ears yourself out of pipe cleaners.
 Bebeh Blog gives a fab tutorial for this method (pictured top of page), and it won’t cost you the earth either.
 Check out our guide to where to pick up craft supplies in Singapore and job’s a good ‘un.

 3. Last-minute cuteness: paper plate bunny ears